 For new hires, you can create accounts on their behalf and share that information with them on Day 1.

 Let’s take an example of a social media manager who will require access to your company’s accounts across all digital platforms.

 A safe way to share these details would be via a password management software.

 Tools like Lastpass or 1Password will allow your people to access hundreds of accounts with just one primary password.
 This creates a trusting environment within your organization, and also speeds up your employees’ workflow.

 Who doesn’t love grabbing quick munchies while taking a break from work!
 One of the easiest ways to impress your people is by including a range of snacks they can binge on.

-Whether your organization is working remotely or at the office, giving a bunch of sweets or savory treats will swipe anyone off their feet.
+Whether your organization is working remotely or at the office, creating custom boxes with snack gifts (sweets or savory) will swipe anyone off their feet.